hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > The room and band to pay for, or else they
 >
-> Must pocket the affront, and go away.
+> Must pocket the affront, and go away[^226].

->
+[^226]: Contributions for tickets have been levied on the benevolent under various pretences of char table purposes, and they have on some occasions been called upon to pay also for the music and the expense of the room.

 > But all do not subscribe the cause to serve,
 >
 > Nor does their charity that name deserve.